Indoor Tanning Restriction Signed Into Law By Governor

 “The passage of this bill banning indoor tanning by minors under age 17 is wonderful for cancer prevention in the state of Connecticut,” said Leah M. Ferrucci, associate research scientist at the School of Public Health and one of the study’s authors.
 “Research, including our own, has made clear that indoor tanning is associated with an increased risk of both melanoma and non-melanoma skin cancer, yet legislative action was necessary because the risks of indoor tanning are still not well understood by the general public.
 With this legislation, there is now the potential to halt initiation of indoor tanning by the young people of Connecticut, which could in turn, help to reverse the pattern of increasing incidence of skin cancer in young people.”

-This Article was submitted by Denise L Meyer, on Friday, June 07, 2013.
+This article was submitted by Denise L Meyer on June 7, 2013.